Importance of Slips, Trips and Falls on the Same Level

 - Tragically people die as a result of work slips, trips and falls on the same level

-- Every working day seven people are hurt in workplace slips, trips and falls
+- Every working day in 2018, eight people were hurt in work slips, trips and falls

 - Slips, trips and falls are the second highest single cause of workplace injuries